This post may contain affiliate links. Please read our disclosure policy.

 Please enable JavaScript in your browser to complete this form.

-Chia pudding is not only delicious but it’s simple to make, and it keeps in the fridge for several days.
-We love to meal prep this on Sunday, and portion it into individual servings to enjoy throughout the week.
+Chia pudding is not only delicious, but it’s simple to make, and it keeps in the fridge for several days.
+I love to meal prep this on Sunday and portion it into individual servings to enjoy throughout the week.

 Ingredients needed